af/envalid/README.md

 // Get an environment variable, which will be passed through any validation
-// and/or filtering that you specified with lockEnv(). console.log(env.ADMIN_EMAIL)
+// and/or filtering that you specified with cleanEnv(). console.log(env.ADMIN_EMAIL)

 // Shortcut (boolean) properties for checking the value of process.env.NODE_ENV